Odalith/FFaudio/readme.md

 - User-configurable Equalizer, with realtime updates
 - Crossfade with custom crossfade time (Note that the currently supported Crossfeed is different from Crossfade)
 - Audio mixing of multiple streams
-- Generation of EBU128 audio normalization data (Currently, you have to do this yourself.
+- Generation of EBU R128 audio normalization data (Currently, you have to do this yourself.
 FFaudio only does the adjustment part)

 ## Possible Features
 - Audio file conversion